How I came to Yoga

 As a child I used to practise yoga at home from a book; I went to my first yoga class when I was 23 and thought that it was a great energetic work-out.
 Whilst I enjoyed the strong physcal challenge, it wasn't until I practised yoga in pregnancy that I began to have glimpses of yoga's potential as a tool for transformation.

-My first career was in the Insurance industry but eventually I discovered that being a senior manager in the City was not compatable with having a very young family & when I left to work part time at home, I was able to resume regular yoga classes again.
+My first career was in the Insurance industry but eventually I discovered that being a senior manager in the City was not compatable with having a very young family & when I left to work part time at home, I was able to resume a regular yoga class.

 The British Wheel of Yoga is a registered charity is recognised by Sport England and the Sport and Recreational Alliance as the National Governing Body for yoga in England.
 I was a member of the South East BWY Committee for 7 years and my roles as to organise training days for our Surrey members.

-I live in Dorking with my husband and two teenage sons and apart from yoga, I love nature, keeping fit, reading and having coffee with friends.
+I live in Dorking with my husband and two sons and two cats; apart from yoga, I love nature, keeping fit, reading and having coffee with friends.